Adaptive Manipulation using Behavior Trees: Implementation

-This work uses a whole-body motion planner made using EXOTica, the EXtensible Optimisation Toolset \cite{EXOTica}.
-Bespoke timed end-effector pose trajectories were manually developed for the grasp, manipulate and retract stages of the manipulation task for each strategy, defined relative to some target pose (in this case, the pose of the device handle).
-The approach stage does not require an end-effector pose trajectory, only specifying a goal pose for the end-effector.
+\textbf{Motion Planning.} This work uses a whole-body motion planner made using EXOTica, the EXtensible Optimisation Toolset \cite{EXOTica}.
+The planner solves an EXOTica \textit{DynamicTimeIndexedShootingProblem}, tracking pre-defined waypointed end-effector pose trajectories for the approach, grasp, manipulate and retract stages of the manipulation task for each strategy.
+The pose trajectories are defined relative to the pose of the object or device handle; in this way, the planner generalizes to arbitrary poses and handle angles (so long as robot joint limits permit the motion).
+In the case of planning failure, the planner action nodes return \textit{Failure}, prompting the adaptive BT to retry the task.

-For particularly complex manipulation sequences, the motion planner would occasionally get caught in a local minimum, resulting in planning failure, and the ManipulateTarget node would output \textit{Failure} in these cases, interrupting the current sequence.
-This was one cause for the failures that would occasionally occur during testing as seen in section \ref{results}.
-Re-attempting the manipulation sequence on failure, as is done naturally by the proposed BT design, typically resolved this.